 - understanding the adult health care system

 Looking after yourself will help you cope.
-It can help to be part of a support group, talk with family and friends or see a health professional such as a counsellor.
+It can help to be part of a support group, talk with family and friends or see a counsellor or other health professional.

 Your other children might also need extra support at this time too.